 If you had an office job pre-pandemic, you probably only ate when everybody else took their lunch break and maybe a quick afternoon snack.
-But now that you’re working from home, temptation is just around the corner all day long.
-If you’ve put on the post-pandemic 15, no worries.
+But now that so many of us are working from home, temptation is just around the corner all day long.
 Chef V’s got some tips for you to slim your waistline in no time.
 Here are 3 tips for eating right while working from home...

 I know a thing or two about being tempted by food at the workplace.
 After all, I was a private chef for many years.
 That’s where my name, Chef V—aka Veronica—comes from.
 (I’m a marketing genius.)

 Anybody who has ever had a food job be it server, line cook, head chef or cashier knows all too well that gnawing feeling in your belly when you have to pull a long shift and you don’t have time to even pop a crumb in your mouth.

 But then, after that long shift is mercifully over, you overcompensate by stuffing your belly until it feels like it’s going to pop like a balloon.

 These days, however, probably just like you, I’ve been working from home more often.
 And when you’re just steps away from the kitchen with no boss breathing down your neck and no time constraints save for the occasional Zoom meeting, the kitchen beckons like an inviting pool of mud to a pig.

 When you’re absentmindedly snacking all day and then continue snacking at night while getting your Netflix on, it’s so easy to gain weight.
 So here’s my tips for preventing overeating and gaining weight while working from home.

 #1: Give Intermittent Fasting A Try